skroutz/hasEvent/README.md

 A way to detect the presence of jQuery events is currently a [wontfix](http://bugs.jquery.com/ticket/11945), thus this helper.

+## Installation

+`bower install hasEvent`

+Don't forget to include the lib itself, located in dist/has_event.js

 ## Usage

 The examples below use [chai](http://chaijs.com/api/bdd/) should style